 My Specialist Research Enquiry, where I gathered primary data through interviewing participants about their jewellery collections has had an ongoing conceptual influence on my studio work.
 Principally by unfolding from my original research question which was immersed in the narrative, I am now questioning if everything I make needs to be wearable and in considering sentimental jewellery, I am now confronting what is more pivotal, the physical object or preserving the imbued memory.
 Feeding these insights into my studio practice I have continued to work with simple geometric forms that outwardly do not appear to be wearable, nestling and homing them amongst my own jewellery collection.
 Narratives represented through stripped down imagery that now occupy an identical size and shape.
 Each memory becoming equal to the next, but also modular and interchangeable ready for the viewer or wearer to rearrange into a new wearable narrative.

 Documentation and pricing of my final collection with cumulate in an ‘auction’ catalogue.
 Alongside my sketchbook and technical notebook, my blog utilising video and photography will continue to evidence my studio practice, research, critical engagement and contextual work.
-I need to be ready and prepared to fully utilise my MA as a future springboard by applying for opportunities, competitions and networking within the correct professional positioning to raise my profile.
-As part of this I am planning on developing my MA blog into a professional website to support in launching my next artistic chapter.
+I need to be ready and prepared to fully utilise my Masters as a future springboard by applying for opportunities, competitions and networking within the correct professional positioning to raise my profile.